Henri Cole

 Harvard University Phi Beta Kappa Poem

-Kingsley Tufts Poetry Award Interview and Reading
+Kingsley Tufts Poetry Award Interview & Reading

-James Merrill House Fellow Reading
+James Merrill House - Writer-in-Residence Reading

 Henri Cole reads Elizabeth Bishop's poem "The Shampoo"